 Register for training

 The Department of Environmental Training Schedule will assist you in scheduling your training.
 A complete list of all the training which is offered on campus is available here and you may select the training you require, and register online to attend the training.
 Many classes are web-based and can be completed at your convenience.

 The Department of Chemistry and Biochemistry enforces the federal requirement for all teaching and research labs to maintain a Chemical Hygiene Plan (link to template) which should include a chemical inventory, Laboratory Personnel Safety Checklist and Standard Operating Procedures.
 Contact the departmental compliance officer for information on SOPs.

 The department also requires all departing faculty and research workers as well as graduating students to complete Checklist for Vacating Laboratories .

-Click here to view the department Safety Officers .
+Click here to view the department Lab Safety Contacts .
 Intranet login required.
 Document is in “General Department Information” site